 Projects in 2020

-The series which is entitled Merci, Monsieur Manet is on exhibit at the Relais de Mirepoix, a lovely boutique hotel/restaurant in the small town of that name in the Ariège department of France.
+The series which is entitled Merci, Monsieur Manet was on exhibit at the Relais de Mirepoix, a lovely boutique hotel/restaurant in the small town of that name in the Ariège department of France. sadly, the covid restrictions prevented the show from opening.
+But it was subsequently shown elsewhere in 2021.

 Table of Concordance of the Images